-- We are top in the County and Oxford City state schools for Academic Progress, which includes A Levels.
-Our students make better progress here than any other state school in the City or County.
+- Our students make excellent, positive Academic Progress, which includes A Levels.
 On average our students make a third of a grade more progress here than other students nationally.

-- In English GCSE our students in the sixth form make significantly more progress than students in the County and Nationally.
+- In English and Maths GCSE retakes our students in the sixth form make significantly more progress than students in the County and Nationally.
 Our students achieve almost a whole grade higher than their peers in other schools across the county and country.

-- We have the highest percentage in the county and a significant percentage above the national average of students who stay in education and employment when they leave our sixth form.
+- We have a significant percentage above the national average of students who stay in education and employment when they leave our sixth form.

-This 2016 results information is published as part of the Department for Education’s School Performance Service.
+This information is published as part of the Department for Education’s School Performance Service.